glouppe/info8002-large-scale-data-systems/lecture6.md

 - Allows nodes to receive lookup queries from the same distribution of nodes contained in their routing table.
   - Kademlia uses this to "learn" routing information.
   - Chord does not learn routing information from queries.
-  - Chord cannot send queries do nodes preceiding the current node (needs to go clock-wise).
+  - Chord cannot send queries do nodes preceding the current node (needs to go clock-wise).

 ---